ionic-team/ionic-docs/versioned_docs/version-v5/api/virtual-scroll.md

 ---
-title: "ion-virtual-scroll | Angular Virtual Scroll List for Ionic Apps"
+title: 'ion-virtual-scroll | Angular Virtual Scroll List for Ionic Apps'
-description: "ion-virtual-scroll, supported in Angular, displays a virtual, infinite list.
-Records are passed to the virtual scroll containing the data to create templates."
+description: 'ion-virtual-scroll, supported in Angular, displays a virtual, infinite list.
+Records are passed to the virtual scroll containing the data to create templates.'
-sidebar_label: "ion-virtual-scroll"
+sidebar_label: 'ion-virtual-scroll'
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';